root-foundation/root/README.md

 ## Convergence phenomenon

-Convergence is the phenomenon of our activities evolving to be more complex _and_ similar — towards a _highly complex_, _singular_, activity.
+Convergence is the phenomenon of our activities evolving to be more complex _and_ similar — towards a _highly complex_, _singular_ activity.

 To understand what this means and how it's caused, we must first understand the nature of an activity.